wp-plugins/parentless-categories/readme.txt

 `
 Vegetables
 |-- Leafy
 |   |-- Broccoli
 |   |-- Bok Choy
 |   |-- Celery
 |-- Fruiting
 |   |-- Bell Pepper
 |   |-- Cucumber
 |   |-- Pumpkin
 |-- Podded
 |   |-- Chickpea
 |   |-- Lentil
 |   |-- Soybean
 `

 If you directly assigned the categories "Fruiting", "Cucumber", and "Pumpkin" to a post, `parentless_categories()` would return a list that consists of: "Cucumber", and "Pumpkin".
 Notice that since "Fruiting" was a parent to a directly assigned category, it is not included in the list.

 By default, categories are listed as an HTML list.
-The first argment to the template tag allows you to define a custom separator, e.g. to have a simple comma-separated list of categories: `<?php parentless_categories(','); ?>`.
+The first argument to the template tag allows you to define a custom separator, e.g. to have a simple comma-separated list of categories: `<?php parentless_categories(','); ?>`.

 As with categories listed via `the_category()`, categories that are listed are presented as links to the respective category's archive page.